eduriol/training-plan-app/README.md

 $ sudo docker build --tag="training:latest" .
 $ sudo docker run -p 8080:8080 -e SPRING_DATASOURCE_URL=jdbc:postgresql://<database_host>:<database_port>/<database_name> -it training:latest
 ```
-As can be seen in _application.properties_, by default the application expects a PosgreSQL server in localhost.
+As can be seen in _application.properties_, by default the application expects a PostgreSQL server in localhost.
 That's why it is mandatory to overwrite the datasource property, since the Docker container does not include a PostgreSQL server.

 You can also overwrite other connection properties like user (SPRING_DATASOURCE_USERNAME) and password (SPRING_DATASOURCE_PASSWORD) when running the Docker image.